-5.18.3 Elementary Middle, /High Level 3 Minimum Maximum Minimum Maximum 1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a herecommendation of expulsion.
-The heari permit the student to alternative education period of the student the student is in midmay be permitted by officer to reenroll in permanent ng officer may o attend the n program for the t's expulsion.
-If dle school, he/she the hearing the regular public Notify the app propriate Associate Super l rintendent school program grad es 3-12.

-Notify the appropriate Associate Superintendent Contact Safety and Security - Criminal charges may apply
+5.18.3 Eleme entary Middle, /High Level 3 Minimum Maximum Minimum Maximum 1 st Offense + 5 days OSS and a hearing referral 10 days OSS and a hearing referral with a recommendation of long-term suspension/expulsion 10 days OSS and a herecommendation of expulsion.
+The heari permit the student to alternative education period of the student the student is in midmay be permitted by officer to reenroll in school program grad permanent ng officer may o attend the n program for the t's expulsion.
+If dle school, he/she the hearing the regular public Notify the app ropriate Associate Super intendent Contact Safety and Security - Criminal charges may apply